 Have you ever considered to visit the Japan bonsai community and to experience Japanese culture?

-Here is your opportunity to experience the Taikan Bonsai Exhibition, visit private bonsai collections, Kyoto gardens and Shikoku Island.
+Here is your opportunity to experience the Taikan Bonsai Exhibition, visit private bonsai collections, and Kyoto gardens.
 A visit to Tokoname to purchase bonsai containers is also available too!

 In November Kora Dalager and I will be leading another one of our popular value-priced trips to Japan.
 Only a small number of members will be accepted for this tour so we will have ample time to fully appreciate the beauty and culture of Japan.
 Because of the timing of the Taikan Bonsai Exhibition we will celebrate the Thanksgiving holiday in Kyoto.